fmontes/fmontes-gatsby/content/blog/how-to-add-instagram-photos-to-nextjs-website/index.md

 tags: nextjs, instagram, react
 ---

-Showing your Instagram Photos in your website (or your client's) allows yout to funnel some traffic from your webapp to your Instagram Account and visa versa.
+Showing your Instagram Photos in your website (or your client's) allows your to funnel some traffic from your webapp to your Instagram Account and visa versa.
 Instagram is a great way to connect with your audience and build up your online brand.

 In this post I will show you an example on how to show your last Instagram Posts in your NextJS webapp.